Tree of Smoke: Plot

 Initially, Skip believes that he will become an important part of the war effort; however, he is assigned to a remote village where he has little contact with anyone other than his two house servants.
 He is living under an alias where he is supposed to be compiling information about local folklore and fairy tales, as the Colonel believes learning about the local culture will help win the war.
-Meanwhile, reminiscent of another Colonel - Colonel Kurtz - the Colonel Sands has commandeered a platoon of army infantrymen at a makeshift base called the Landing Zone (LZ).
+Meanwhile, reminiscent of another Colonel - Colonel Kurtz - Colonel Sands has commandeered a platoon of army infantrymen at a makeshift base called the Landing Zone (LZ).
 The Colonel, with his henchman Sergeant Jimmy Storm, use their army platoon to map Vietcong tunnels in an operation known as Labyrinth.
 However, during the Tet offensive, the Colonel's platoon suffers heavy losses, and the Colonel mercy kills a VC POW who is being tortured by the American soldiers.

 The Colonel is stripped of his LZ command, operation Labyrinth is terminated, and he is ordered to return to CIA headquarters - an order which he characteristically ignores.
 The Colonel, who fancies himself a warrior philosopher, comes under further scrutiny by CIA brass when an incendiary article challenging CIA practices authored by the Colonel is leaked by a subordinate named Voss.
 It becomes increasing apparent to Skip that the Colonel is becoming unhinged.

 More rogue than ever, Colonel Sands devises a plan to use a double agent to get misinformation in the hands of the Vietcong.
 Working through a South Vietnamese man named Hao, a disillusioned VC soldier and childhood friend of Hao's named Trung Than, who earlier in the novel fails to assassinate the Colonel, agrees to be that double agent.
 Colonel Sands orders Skip to use his limited knowledge of the Vietnamese language to learn everything he can about Trung.
 They spend only a short time together before Colonel Sands learns that the operation has been compromised.
 He accuses Skip of having passed information on to Voss and their superiors at the CIA (though the real mole is Hao, who is angling to get relocated from Vietnam through any means necessary).
 Meanwhile, Trung is moved to a small hotel where the assassin Fest is sent to kill him.
 Jimmy Storm, however, learns of plot and kills Fest, allowing Trung to escape.